DoctorTeeth/diffmem/README.md

 Note that read and write shifts just wrap around - the memory is treated as circular.

-A few things are still unclear:
-How are the bit vectors mapped into memory adds and back again?
-How does the NTM know whether it should be reading or writing at the current time?
-How exactly is the shift back to the start of the relevant memory region performed by the read head after seeing the stop bit?

-I have some ideas about this that I plan to address elsewhere.

 ##### Repeat Copy

 This task is the same as the copy task, but instead of a stop bit, the model sees a scalar, which represents the number of copies to be made.
 After the required number of copies is made, the model is also supposed to output a stop bit on a separate channel.
 I don't normalize the repeat-scalar, though it's normalized in the paper.
-I expect that this is seriously hurting generalization performance and fixing it is on my todo-list.
+I expect that this is seriously hurting generalization performance; fixing it is on my todo-list.

 Here is the logging output of a small example model: